Road Safety – Florida’s Move-Over Law

 Even so, eighty-six percent of Americans support nationwide “Move Over” laws (currently these laws exist in only forty-three out of fifty states).
 Ninety percent of Americans concur that roadside emergencies and traffic stops are dangerous for first responders and for law enforcement.

-If you’re traveling to Florida from out-of-state, the move-over law is one of the first you should familiarize yourself with.
+If you’re traveling to Florida from out-of-state, the Move Over law is one of the first you should familiarize yourself with.
 Individual states have slightly different laws and penalties for violating those laws.

 For example, some state laws lack language specifically requiring a vehicle to move into another lane.
 In certain states, vehicles are only required to give emergency and utility vehicles a “wide berth,” which doesn’t necessarily include a lane change.